 - The Simon Community

 The member charities listed here collect clothing donations from your home.
-Please note that these are bulk collections organised by each charity to cover a particular area.
+These are bulk collections organised by each charity to cover a particular area.

 Most are not able to do individual house collections.
-Please contact your local charity shop, find a shop here.
+Please contact your local charity shop here.

 Reporting suspicious activity